Concrete Retaining Walls

 - Where necessary, ducts and openings can be cast into the panels to allow for pipes.

 Using our precast concrete retaining walls, considerable savings can be made in both time and project expenditure.
 Other trades can be employed on the site quickly after the erection of the retaining wall, with a minimum of time required for ground settling.
 The overall cost is predictable, contributing to value engineering.

 At our manufacturing plant we observe the highest standard of quality control, using the ISO 9001 2000 Quality Management System.
 All our structural concrete is designed to BS8110 1997.

 Types Of Concrete Retaining Walls

 A retaining wall is a structure that holds back earth, or in some cases other materials such as wet or dry industrial waste, agricultural products, or recyclables.

-There will therefore be a difference in elevation between the two sides of the wall, which must be built to resist the lateral pressure exerted by the material on the higher side.
+There will therefore be a difference in elevation between the two sides of the wall.
+It must be built to resist the lateral pressure exerted by the material on the higher side.
 The method by which this pressure is resisted defines the type of retaining wall.

 This is the simplest type of retaining wall, and depends on the weight of the wall itself to resist lateral pressure.
 Gravity retaining walls tend to be built of heavy materials such as masonry.
 Generally wider at the base and tapering towards the top.
 Often the wall is built to lean back slightly against the weight of the earth it retains.